Personal Jurisdiction Over A Foreign Defendant In Pennsylvania

 After the suit was filed, the defendant Margraf filed a motion to dismiss the lawsuit.
 Margraf argued that it was a foreign company based in Italy that had virtually no contacts with Pennsylvania.
 Margraf further alleged that it had not availed itself of doing business in Pennsylvania.
 Margraf argued that it did not directly contract with anyone in Philadelphia for the sale of the marble slabs.
 Instead, Margraf sold the slabs to a Canadian company, Gemstar.
 Gemstar, in turn, sold the slabs to a customer in Philadelphia.
 Margraf alleged it had no direct contact with Philadelphia and did not know the slabs were being shipped there.
 Margraf also alleged that it did not do business directly with anyone in Pennsylvania, except one prior sale years prior to the accident.
 This one prior sale only accounted for less than 0.1% of its total sales that year.
 Margraf argued that its lack of contacts with Pennsylvania was patently insufficient to establish continuous and systematic contacts with Pennsylvania to support the exercise of jurisdiction.

 John Mattiacci successfully defeated Margraf’s motion to dismiss.
 John was able to do so by exhaustively investigating Margraf and its ties to Pennsylvania and the northeastern United States.
 Even though Margraf argued it had one prior sale in Pennsylvania years before the accident, John Mattiacci pored through shipping and import records to show that Margraf sold marble products to several marble distributors in New Jersey and Virginia, states which border Pennsylvania.
 John further argued that these distributors, in turn, sold products in Pennsylvania.
 The investigation further showed that Margraf sold its trademarked “fior di pesco” marble to several marble dealers in New Jersey, which in turn were available for sale to customers from Pennsylvania.
-Finally, the investigation also disclosed two additional sales to Pennsylvania customers over the years.
+Finally, the investigation also disclosed two additional sales to Pennsylvania customers.

 John also argued that there was evidence that Margraf knew the marble slabs that injured Mr. Merced were being shipped to Philadelphia, even though Margraf’s direct customer was the broker in Toronto, Canada.
 From there, it was an issue of arguing Pennsylvania law to impose jurisdiction.